SECTION 40: FLAP SYSTEM

 Page 40-5

-• Alternate way to install the torque tubes: instead of inserting the torque tubes like Figure 1 on page 40-5, instead slightly enlarge the holes in the wing roots so you can insert the torque tubes from the outside.
+- Step 1: Alternate way to install the torque tubes: instead of inserting the torque tubes like Figure 1 on page 40-5, instead slightly enlarge the holes in the skins on the wing roots so you can insert the torque tubes from the outside.
 Put both torque tubes in the freezer for about four hours.
-This mades it easy to slide the plastic bushings in place.
+This makes it easy to slide the plastic bushings in place.
 The tolerances loosen up considerably between the plastic blocks and the steel tubes.
 Don't forget the central flap crank and make sure to position the UHMW plastic blocks before everything warms up.

 Page 40-6

-• Consider deferring Step 1 until after bolting the outboard flap cranks (Page 40-8, Step 1).
-Numerous other builders have remarked that access is difficult when bolting the WD-1013 horns in the confined space along the fuselage sides.
+- Step 1: Consider skipping ahead to Page 40-8, Step 3 before bolting the flap crank in this step.
+Numerous builders have remarked that access is difficult when bolting the WD-1013 horns in the confined space along the fuselage sides.
 By not bolting the torque tubes to the central crank arm at this time, it allows you to spin/orient the outboard horns/torque tubes in any orientation thus making bolt installation easier.
 After this step, you can bolt the central crank arm to the torque tubes.
 Make sure everything is clocked correctly.
+This is highly recommended and there is no downside to bolting the two outside flap horns before bolting the inside crank.

 Flap Position Sensor